Centre of Research for Educational Action and Theory Exchange

 Collaborations

 CREATE works closely with Winchester experts in related subject areas, as well as external experts.
-For example, in Holocaust Education, we work with our partner the Holocaust Educational Trust, and we team up with our modern historians specialising in the Holocaust to mark the annual Holocaust Memorial Day.
+For example, we work closely with the children’s mental health charity Stormbreak.
+In Holocaust Education, we work with our partner the Holocaust Educational Trust, and we team up with our modern historians specialising in the Holocaust.
 Refugee Education is an important strand in the work of the University of Sanctuary Network, which works closely with Winchester City of Sanctuary, and regional Universities and Schools of Sanctuary.
 In Climate Education, we work with local and regional schools, and partners such as Gilbert White's House and Gardens and Winchester Action on Climate Change (WinACC).
 We are a member institution of the UK Universities Climate Network.

 CREATE organises collaboration sessions, undergraduate and postgraduate conferences, talks, seminars and public lectures, book launches, exhibitions and workshops, on topics as wide-ranging as film as education, creative pedagogies, privacy and education, AI and education, Holocaust education, refugee education, and sustainability in education.